ihmeuw/vivarium_research/docs/source/models/causes/neonatal/index.rst

     * - mr
       - neonatal mortality risk per live birth
       - deaths_c380 / live_births
-      - The value of ir is a probabiity in [0,1].
+      - The value of mr is a probabiity in [0,1].
 Denominator includes live births only.
     * - deaths_c380
       - cause-specific deaths due to neonatal disorders